 These examples highlight how a single event, decision, or external factor can set off a series of interconnected consequences that impact various aspects of a business.

-Domino Effect Communism
+Domino Effect On Communism

-The concept of the domino effect in the context of communism refers to the belief or fear that if one country falls under communist rule, it will lead to a chain reaction causing neighboring countries or regions also to adopt communism.
+The concept of the domino effect in the context of communism refers to the belief or fear that if one country falls under communist rule, it will lead to a chain reaction, causing neighboring countries or regions also to adopt communism.
 The domino effect was often invoked during the Cold War period, particularly in the context of the spread of communism in Southeast Asia.

 During the Cold War, the United States and its allies, primarily concerned about the spread of Soviet-backed communism, sought to prevent the domino effect from occurring.
 They feared that if one country in the region, such as Vietnam or Laos, were to fall to communism, it would rapidly spread communism throughout neighboring countries.
 This fear was based on the assumption that communist ideology and influence would inspire and support communist movements in other countries, ultimately destabilizing the entire region.